MicrosoftDocs/EMDocs/EMDocs/Solutions/mdm-hardening-mobile-devices.md

 |                                | Single management console for mobile devices registered from the cloud and on-premises devices                                          |                                                                                                                                                                          |

-Read more about mobile device management settings that you can configure in a Microsoft Intune mobile device security policy at [Mobile device management policy settings for Microsoft Intune](https://technet.microsoft.com/library/dn913730.aspx).
+>[!TIP] Read more about mobile device management settings that you can configure in a Microsoft Intune mobile device security policy at [Mobile device management policy settings for Microsoft Intune](https://technet.microsoft.com/library/dn913730.aspx).